How to use Facebook Messenger to grow your business

 Facebook Messenger is the leading social networking app in the United States, with over 2.3 million downloads in the Apple App Store and 103.55 million monthly active U.S. users as of February 2018.
 Nearly 8 billion messages are exchanged every month through Facebook Messenger worldwide.
 Globally, Facebook Messenger continues to grow its user base exponentially, second only to WhatsApp.

 Given its global access and low-cost offering, it has become a level playing field for all businesses.
 Conversations on Facebook Messenger blur the line between personal chats and business communication, making brand engagement feel conversational.
-Because people are already spending a majority of their time on platforms like Facebook and Instagram, they don’t feel like being marketed to.
+Because people are already spending the majority of their time on platforms like Facebook and Instagram, they don’t feel like being marketed to.
 They are the consumers’ hangout of choice; they like interacting with brands that have a presence around them.

 How to market your business through Facebook Messenger